When: August 7-10, 2023 from 9AM – 4PM

 Where: Whiskey Mountain Conservation Camp, Dubois, Wyoming

-What: 4-days of educational and physical activities.
-Field journaling, wild edible and medicinal plant ethnobotany, wildlife art, water ecology, petroglyph exploration, fly fishing, kayaking and much more!
+What: 5-days of educational and physical activities.
+Field journaling, wild edible and medicinal plant ethnobotany, wildlife art, water ecology, petroglyph exploration, fly fishing, kayaking, and much more!

 Price Includes: Catered meals – All activities – Nurse on site – Wildlife Tours – Educators with over 20 years experience with wildlife and conservation.
 (Price does not include lodging.)

-The Whiskey Mountain Conservation Camp is owned and operated by the Wyoming Game and Fish Department.
+The Whiskey Mountain Conservation Camp is a Wyoming Game and Fish Department facility.
 Camp Bighorn operates out of this facility.
 The Conservation Camp sits within the Torrey Valley, just outside of Dubois and the Wyoming Game and Fish Department’s Whiskey Basin Wildlife Habitat Management Area.
 This area provides crucial winter habitat for bighorn sheep, elk, and mule deer.

 Camp Bighorn 2023 Scholarship Application Form (Applications Due By May 15, 2023.)